Nakagawadesu/CyberSecPortfolio/README.md

 Here you will find Python scripts created to speed up the initial triage and analysis of forensic artifacts.
 Dealing with binary files and large logs during a time-sensitive challenge can be difficult, so these tools automate the repetitive tasks of listing evidence, parsing binary formats, and filtering data.

 * **`list_directories.py`**: A simple utility to generate a clean, tree-like view of a forensic image's directory structure.
-* **`auto_triage_ZTools.py`**: A powerful script that scans a Windows triage image, identifies key artifacts (Event Logs, Registry Hives, $MFT), and automatically runs the appropriate Zimmerman's EZ Tool to process them into human-readable CSVs.
+* **`auto_triage_ZTools.sh`**: A powerful script that scans a Windows triage image, identifies key artifacts (Event Logs, Registry Hives, $MFT), and automatically runs the appropriate Zimmerman's EZ Tool to process them into human-readable CSVs.
+* **`log_filter.py`**:
+This script is designed to quickly filter and search large CSV log files.
+It's particularly useful for event logs parsed by tools like Eric Zimmerman's EvtxECmd, allowing you to narrow down thousands of entries by specific keywords and timestamps.

 ---